 However, Sutter’s demons, like his drinking and unresolved issues with his dad, keep getting in the way.
 He wants to be better for Aimee, but he can’t seem to even be better for himself.
 One often unexplored aspect of coming of age is being honest about your own flaws.
 Now does that work, forcing Sutter to literally declare himself his own worst enemy before he can get on with his life.
 But, most impressively, even after he does it, the film refuses to let him off the hook.
 There’s a glimmer of hope in the final moments, but only a glimmer.

-Kayla (Geraldine Viswanathan), Sam (Gideon Adlon), and Julie (Kathryn Newton) have been best friends from the first day of kindergarten.
-Now their Senior Prom is here.
-They’ve decided to make it memorable by pledging to all have sex for the first time on Prom Night.
+Kayla (Geraldine Viswanathan), Sam (Gideon Adlon), and Julie (Kathryn Newton) have been best friends since the first day of kindergarten.
+Now their Senior Prom arrives.
+They’ve decided to make it memorable by pledging to all lose their virginity on Prom Night.

 When their parents read the text message referring to the pact, Julie’s mom Lisa (Leslie Mann), Kayla’s dad Mitchell (John Cena), and Sam’s dad Hunter (Ike Barinholtz) make their own pact to stop it, all for different reasons.

 Besides just being very funny, Blockers makes the list in large part because it depicts both a coming of age for the girls and the parents.
 Mitchell, Lisa, and Hunter have to accept their kids are about to be adults, and whatever parenting errors they made are too late to fix now.
-The resolution of the pact is also a tricky maneuver well done, affirming that either choosing to have sex or not have sex is fine as long as the decision works for the person making it.
+The resolution of the pact is also a tricky maneuver well done, affirming that either choosing to “go all the way” or not is fine as long as the decision works for the person making it.
 Also, again, just a hilarious film.